RathanGP/Virtual_Assistance_For_Visually_Impaired/README.md

 # Virtual_Assistance_For_Visually_Impaired

-This android app made using kotlin is for visually impaired people.

 The proposed system is to build a customized application which acts as a voice assistant and can be used to help the visually impaired to access the most important features of their mobile phones.
 The app consists of four modules.
 These are: